awslabs/ec2-spot-workshops/content/ecs-deep-learning-workshop/_index.md

 ---
-title: "⁃ ECS Deep Learning Workshop using EC2 Spot"
+title: "ECS Deep Learning Workshop using EC2 Spot"
 date: 2019-02-06T07:14:54Z
 weight: 40
+pre: "<b>⁃ </b>"
 ---
 <!-- FIXME:
 This workshop is still refering to the original github repo at